 The commission further warned that any agent or dealer representing any of the investment entities enticing people to invest in its schemes through the internet or physically could be held liable for criminal charges according to the country’s Securities Regulation Code filed under the section 28.
 The individual could be fined a maximum of Five Million Pesos (P 5,000,000.00) or imprisonment of Twenty One (21) years.

 Furthermore, those who recruit other people to partake on the scheme “may be held criminally liable or accordingly sanctioned or penalized in accordance with the Supreme Court decision in the case of SEC vs. Oudine Santos (G.R.
 No. 195542, March 19, 2014).”

 The Philippines Security Exchange Commission is active in sanitizing the country’s investment and trading sector.
-Also on Wednesday, the commission the general public against investing their funds on cloud mining that advertise on the social media.
+Also on Wednesday, the commission notified the general public against investing their funds on cloud mining companies that advertise on the social media.
 The SEC has also warned unregistered exchanges could face serious legal consequence under the Philippines law.

 Solomon Sunny is the market reporter for Smartereum, one of the global leaders in Ethereum, blockchain and currency news.
 He produces technical price updates on digital currencies and writes recent developments about blockchain.